Interviewee: Anthony Myron Vizcaíno Rojas

 Interviewer: Anais Parrales Tigrero

-Main topic: Experience in the La Serena School of Data Science 2021 program
+Main topic: Experience in the Data Science School program La Serena 2021

-Please help us with your full name and tell us what you are studying and what you are specializing in at the Institution you represent
+• Please provide your full name and tell us what you are studying and your specialization at the institution you represent.

-My name is Anthony Myron Vizcaíno Rojas, I am studying the last semester of my Physics degree at Yachay Tech University in Ecuador .
-I am doing my degree work on computational simulations of nanomaterials that have applications in industry.
+My name is Anthony Myron Vizcaíno Rojas, and I am currently in my final semester of Physics at Yachay Tech University in Ecuador.
+I am working on my thesis project, which focuses on computer simulations of nanomaterials with industrial applications.

-The La Serena Data Science School 2021 was a two-week program focused on data analysis tools and techniques, which had the participation of great scientists in areas such as Astrophysics, Computing, Medicine, among others.
-My experience in this program was very rewarding because I learned several data analysis techniques; since my career is scientific.
-One of the things that we must know is not only to take measurements but also to interpret them to know what has been investigated; I think that all the knowledge learned in this program will be very helpful in my professional future.
-In addition, I met international students who were studying different levels such as Master's or Doctorate; When talking with them they inspired me to continue studying until I get a fourth level degree and if it is possible to carry out a research project in which people of different nationalities can participate or with the scientists who appeared in this program.
+The La Serena Data Science School 2021 was a two-week program focused on data analysis tools and techniques, featuring the participation of leading scientists in fields such as astrophysics, computer science, and medicine, among others.
+My experience in this program was very rewarding because I learned several data analysis techniques, as my field is science.
+One of the things we must know is not only to take measurements but also to interpret them to understand what has been researched; I think all the knowledge I gained in this program will be very helpful in my future career.
+Furthermore, I met international students at various levels, such as Master's and Doctoral programs; talking with them inspired me to continue studying until I obtain a postgraduate degree and, if possible, to carry out a research project in which we can collaborate with people from different nationalities or with the scientists who participated in this program.

 What would you highlight most about this program?

-What I liked the most was the multidisciplinary approach that the program had, since we learned to analyze different types of data and also to close the course we presented a task that we carried out among science students with different specializations.
-It was very good to have different points of view since we presented several ways of carrying out the tasks and finally together we were able to align these ideas to complete the work successfully.
-There were even students who participated in previous editions and were now part of the University of La Serena and were helping to carry out the event as teaching assistants.
-It seemed like an excellent opportunity to opt for a postgraduate degree at the University of La Serena.
+What I liked most was the program's multidisciplinary approach.
+We learned to analyze different types of data, and to conclude the course, we presented a project that we completed collaboratively with science students from various specializations.
+It was very beneficial to have different perspectives, as we presented several ways to approach the tasks, and ultimately, we were all able to align these ideas to successfully complete the project.
+Some students who had participated in previous editions were now part of the University of La Serena and were helping to organize the event as teaching assistants.
+I thought it was an excellent opportunity to pursue postgraduate studies at the University of La Serena.

-Would you recommend students to participate in the next scholarships of the program?
-Because?
-I would recommend it without a doubt because Ecuadorian students have enough capacity to prepare ourselves academically/scientifically at an international level and show that we too are capable of doing great things.
+• Would you recommend that students participate in the program's upcoming scholarships?
+Why?
+I would definitely recommend it because Ecuadorian students have the capacity to prepare themselves academically and scientifically at an international level and demonstrate that we too are capable of achieving great things.

-A scholarship or internship opportunity is very good because it serves to improve our knowledge and opens up study or work opportunities abroad; with which we are expanding the network of collaboration with other parts of the world.
+A scholarship or internship opportunity is very good because it helps improve our knowledge and opens up opportunities for study or work abroad; thus expanding our network of collaboration with other parts of the world.

-How do you consider that CEDIA contributed to technological/educational development in Ecuador and through this relationship?
+• How do you believe CEDIA has contributed to technological/educational development in Ecuador through this partnership?

-For me CEDIA represents a fundamental pillar of Ecuadorian education and research, since it has various services that support the scientific/technological development of our society, and has been very helpful to Ecuadorians, even more so in times of pandemic.
+For me, CEDIA represents a fundamental pillar of Ecuadorian education and research, as it has several services that support the scientific/technological development of our society, and it has been of great help to Ecuadorians, even more so during times of pandemic.